sug0/feim/README.md

 # feim

-A modular crate for working with images in the most sought after language of 2021.
+A modular crate for working with images in Rust.

 ## How to use this mess